paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 #### senators’ offices
 Sec.
 6. (a) Subject to the provisions of section 105 of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)), and to the other provisions of this Order, each Senator is authorized to increase the annual rate of compensation of any employee in the office of the Senator.

-(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2022, increased by an additional 4.86 percent.
+(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2024, increased by an additional 2.22 percent.

-(c)(1) The figure “$3,293” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of March 15, 2022) shall be deemed to be the figure “$3,454”.
+(c)(1) The figure “$3,638” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of March 25, 2024) shall be deemed to be the figure “$3,719”.

 (2) The maximum annual rate of compensation for an employee described in subsection (a) shall be the annual rate for level II.

-(d) The amount referred to under section 111(a) of the Legislative Branch Appropriation Act, 1978 [Pub.
-L. 95–94] ([2 U.S.C.
-4575](./chapter-045-congressional-pay-and-benefits.md#section-4575) note), as amended by section 1 of the Legislative Branch Appropriations Act, 1993 (Public Law 102–392; 106 Stat.
-1706) shall be $636,300.

 #### general limitation
 Sec.
-7. (a) The figure “$3,293” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of March 15, 2022) shall be deemed to be the figure “$3,454”.
+7. (a) The figure “$3,638” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of March 25, 2024) shall be deemed to be the figure “$3,719”.

 (b) The maximum annual rate of compensation for an employee described in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) shall be the annual rate for level II.